 Admissions Criteria

-As currently required by the law, priority will be given to pupils normally resident in Northern Ireland, before children who normally reside elsewhere.
-In the event of over-subscription, the following criteria, which was drawn up by the Board of Governors of St Cecilia’s College, will be applied in the order set down, to select pupils for Year 8 entry in 2023/24.
+As currently required by the law, priority will be given to applicants presently resident in Northern Ireland, before applicants who presently reside elsewhere.
+In the event of over-subscription, the following Admissions Criteria, which was drawn up by the Board of Governors of St Cecilia’s College, will be applied in the order set down, to select applicants for Year 8 entry in 2026/2027.

 -